-We are interested in understanding how epigenetic cell-to-cell variability impacts early mammalian development and cancer progression.
-We use molecular and cell biology tools combined with emerging bioinformatics platforms to study key biological systems.
-We use embryonic stem cells (ESCs) to study the role of epigenetics in the biology of pluripotent cells and human cell lines and patient samples to study the function of epigenetic factors in cancer progression.
+We are interested in understanding how epigenetic factors regulate early mammalian development and cancer progression in humans.
+We use molecular and cell biology tools combined with genome-wide bioinformatics analysis to study key biological systems.
+We use pluripotent embryonic stem cells (ESCs) to study the role of epigenetics in cell plasticity and differentiation during early mammalian development.
+To study de role of chromatin factors in cancer progression, we combine the analysis of human cell lines and cancer patient samples.

 Epigenetic cell-to-cell variability in pluripotency

-ESCs are derived from the inner cell mass of blastocysts and provide a clonally self-renewing source of pluripotent cells that retain the potential to give rise to all cell types in an adult organism.
-ESCs and induced-pluripotent cells hold great promise for cell replacement therapies and disease modelling.
-However, pluripotent cells and derived counterparts display marked phenotypic heterogeneity that hampers their safe application in clinics.
-Importantly, defining the molecular basis of pluripotency is also a key challenge in basic developmental biology.
-ESCs display fluctuating levels of key determinants of the pluripotent state.
-Changes in gene transcription can result in protein fluctuation and therefore epigenetic regulation is crucial in the creation of cell-to-cell variability in genetic clonal populations.
-However, identification of epigenetic regulators involved and their mode of action has been hindered due to technical limitations.
-Combination of genome-wide analysis of the epigenome with single-cell gene expression data has established that chromatin factors can regulate cell-to-cell variability in ESCs.
-More recent genome-wide studies of individual cells are beginning to show that gene expression and the epigenome can be highly variable in pluripotent stem cells.
+ESCs are derived from the inner cell mass of the developing blastocysts (E3.5 in mouse and E5.5 in humans) and provide an infinite source of pluripotent cells that retain the potential to give rise to all cell types in an adult organism.
+Thus, pluripotent cells are a great system to study the molecular basis of the formation of the human organism.
+Additionally, pluripotent cells hold great promise for cell replacement therapies and disease modelling.
+An important aspect of pluripotent cells is their marked phenotypic heterogeneity that impact their differentiation ability and hampers their safe application in clinical settings.
+Therefore, defining the molecular basis of phenotypic variability in pluripotent cells is a key challenge of developmental biology and modern biomedicine.
+We know that epigenetic regulation is crucial in the creation of cell-to-cell variability in pluripotent populations.
+However, we barely know the epigenetic regulators involved nor their mode of action.
+Combination of new genome-wide approaches and single-cell analysis will let us decipher how epigenetic factors regulate cell-cell variability and its impact in the differentiation potential of pluripotent cells.

 Epigenetic intratumor heterogeneity

-Currently we are developing a set of projects to depict epigenetic heterogeneity and associated chromatin regulators that is critical for pluripotency function and cancer progression.
-We aim to characterize novel regulatory aspects that will be key to understand early human development, to move pluripotent cells to the clinics and to develop more personalized and precise strategies in cancer treatment.
+Currently we are developing a set of projects to decipher how the activity of epigenetic factors (i.e. Polycomb proteins) are coordinated with mechanism that create cell-to-cell variability (i.e. cell cycle transition or circadian rhythms) to regulate pluripotency function and cancer progression.
+We aim to characterize novel regulatory mechanisms that will be key to understand early human development, to move pluripotent cells to the clinics and to develop more personalized and precise strategies in cancer treatment.

 Scheme highlighting the implications of cell-to-cell epigenetic variability in the regulation of pluripotency and in cancer treatment.
 Top diagram shows clonal population of pluripotent cells in which epigenetic regulators promote functional heterogeneity (represented as green, blue and red cells) and thus regulate their differentiation capacity.
 Bottom diagram shows a primary tumor composed by subpopulation of cells with dissimilar resistance to chemotherapy (represented as green, blue and red cells) and thus altered propensity to produce secondary tumors.